nishantjr/nishantjr.github.com/src/blog/2015-10-03-kashmir-and-ladhak-1.markdown

 Sonamarg to Zoji La."

 Left the guest house that morning at eight, bought water and pedals.
-Finally oriented ourselves and were heading out of Srinagar {% height 1600 %} by ten.
+Finally oriented ourselves and were heading out of Srinagar (height 1600m) by ten.
 Rode halfway around the Dal Lake to reach the highway.
 We celebrated the first 23 km with a second breakfast and the mixing of the electrolytes.